TomW92/TOAM-fMRI/README.md

 The supplementary material and all Figures can be found in `/paper/src`.

 ## License
 Licensed under Creative Commons Attribution 4.0 International (CC BY 4.0) https://creativecommons.org/licenses/by/4.0/

+## Acknowledgements
+This work was supported by Sitem-Insel Support Funds SISF 2019 to K. Henke and by the SNFS Advanced Grant TMAG-1_209374 to K. Henke.
+The authors thank Mirco Bristle and Luzius Brogli for their support during data analysis.
+Calculations were performed on UBELIX (https://www.id.unibe.ch/hpc), the HPC cluster at the University of Bern.

 ## Contact
 tom.willems@unibe.ch